3 security risks that can cost your eCommerce site money and how to solve them

 We’re not all about doom and gloom and just outlining ways you can lose money with your eCommerce store.
 Now that we have outlined the three abovementioned risks to an online store, it’s time to look at how to protect yourself from the dangers that lie in wait.

 The answer is simple.
 So simple, in fact, that it can be expressed with a single word – testing.

 Automated testing, which means exactly what it says on the tin, is a way to efficiently and cost-effectively run vast amounts of tests on your website.
-There are specific testing protocols you can run for all the risks mentioned in this post, it’s just up to you to identify which are most important for you, and to allocate time and money into running the tests.
+There are specific testing protocols you can run for all the risks mentioned in this post, it’s just up to you to identify which are most important for you and to allocate time and money to run the tests.

 We don’t ever want to see an eCommerce website lose money, so we’re big advocates of testing at SmartOSC.
 That’s why we’ve put together a testing automation checklist to prepare you for the high season.
 Download it here.